Kean Nakamura-Berta

-Kean Nakamura-Berta (中村紀庵ベルタ, Nakamura Kian Beruta) is a Japanese and Slovak racing driver who most recently competed in the E4 Championship for Prema.
+Kean Nakamura-Berta (中村 紀庵 ベルタ, Nakamura Kian Beruta), also known by his initials KNB, is a Japanese and Slovak racing driver who is set to compete under the British flag in the FIA Formula 3 Championship for Trident as part of the Williams Driver Academy.

-A member of the Alpine Academy from 2022 until 2024, Nakamura-Berta was runner-up in the 2024 Formula 4 UAE Championship.
-He won the Italian F4 Championship in 2025.
+Born and raised in London to a Slovak father and Japanese mother, Nakamura-Berta began competitive kart racing aged seven.
+After a successful karting career—culminating in his victories at the World Championship in 2021 (OK-J) and the European Championship in 2022 (OK)—Nakamura-Berta graduated to junior formulae.
+A member of the Alpine Academy from 2022 until 2024 in Formula 4, he was runner-up in the 2024 UAE Championship and dominated both the Italian and E4 Championships in 2025.
+He won the Formula Regional Middle East Trophy in 2026, before finishing third in that year's Formula Regional European Championship.

-Personal life
+Early life

-Kean Nakamura-Berta was born in London to a Japanese mother and a Slovak father.
+Nakamura-Berta was born in London to a Japanese mother and a Slovak father.
 Nakamura-Berta lived in Japan until the age of five, when he moved back to London.

-Career
+Racing career

-Karting
+Karting (2018–2023)

-Nakamura-Berta has had a very successful karting career.
+Nakamura-Berta had a very successful karting career.
 He took his first European title at the IAME International final at Le Mans in 2019 in the X30 Mini Category.
 For 2020, he joined the 60 Mini category.
 He came second in the WSK Euro Series, and second in the WSK Super Master Series.
-In 2021, he joined the OK-Junior category, and in October he won the Karting World Championship in the category.
+In 2021, he joined the OK-Junior category, and in October, he won the Karting World Championship in the category.
 By the end of the season, Nakamura-Berta was competing in the OK category, and he won his first OK title at the South Garda Winter Cup.
-In 2022, Nakamura-Berta won the Karting European Championship, controversially beating his Kart Republic teammate Alex Powell.
+In 2022, he won the Karting European Championship, controversially beating his Kart Republic teammate Alex Powell.
 For 2023, Nakamura-Berta continued in OK Karting whilst making some KZ2 appearances.
 He came second in the OK category in Champions of the Future, and came sixth in KZ2 in the World Cup and European Championship.

-Formula 4
+Formula 4 (2023–2025)

-2023
+2023: Debut in South East Asia

 At the end of 2023, Nakamura-Berta made an appearance at the final two rounds of the Formula 4 South East Asia Championship with Prema Racing.
 He claimed two pole positions, three fastest laps and a best finish of second over the course of six races.